bgazdz/pygame-updated/README.txt

 Enemies spawn offscreen and move on screen (beware being along the edges of the screen)

-Enemies and bullets kill you by touching you once
+Enemies do 10 damage to you

+Bullets deal 25 damage to you

+The less health you have the slower you move

 Shovel wipes all enemies and bullets

-Bullets don't disappear until they hit you or an enemy
+Bullets don't disappear until they hit you or an enemy (or are wiped by a shovel)

-Didn't have time to make enemy collisions, so enemie sprites can be under other enemy sprites